slightlynybbled/huddle/example/readme.md

 ## Fields

-All valid fields can be found in `./auto_deploy/example/_sample_config.json`.
-An example of a working script may be found in `./auto_deploy/example/demo_config.json`.
+All valid fields can be found in `./huddle/example/_sample_config.json`.
+An example of a working script may be found in `./huddle/example/demo_config.json`.

 # Running

 Once installed, simply call the `auto_deploy` script from the command line using the appropriate configuration
 path:

-    auto_deploy --config "C:\example"
+    huddle --config "C:\example"

 All valid JSON configuration files that are contained within 'example' will each be managed on its own thread.